-The history of the collections of the National Library of Bulgaria could be divided in three periods.
+The history of the library collections could be divided into three periods.

 First period: from the establishment of the National Library to the end of the World War II.

 In 1883 the Principality of Bulgaria adopted the Press Act.
 Article 43 reads as follows: “Publishers of periodicals and non-periodical publications, and of any printed books, are required to send to the National Library in Sofia two copies free of charge.”

 In 1897 the Law on deposit of print publications in the national libraries was adopted.
 This law was related to the name of Konstantin Velichkov, who was Minister of National Education.
 At that time, most of the collections of foreign publications consisted of donations to the newly established National Library by private individuals and charities, universities and other organisations.
 The collections were enriched with publications in Russian, French, German, Serbian, Romanian, Greek and other languages.
 Konstantin Irechek was the first who tried to define the parameters of the collections of foreign publications in the Library in his “Instruction for the Management of the Bulgarian National Library” /1884/.
 This document stated what had to be added to the Balkanika and Bulgarica collections: all classic works in the field of literature and science, as well as all major works in all fields of scientific study and reference books.

 Second period: from the end of World War II until 1989.